dekonvoluted/dekonvoluted.github.io/_posts/2014-11-29-checking-if-disk-is-present.md

 {% endhighlight %}

 Pretty straightforward to understand.
-The list of drives is split using newlines into individual devices, each of which is queried using blkid.
+The list of drives is split using newlines into individual devices, each of which is queried using `blkid`.
 When one or more of them returns a zero exit status, the disk is in the drive and ready for use.
 This function then returns an array of all available optical devices.